Tide (brand): Product line

-Tide is marketed under various sub-brands, such as 2x Ultra Tide.
-In the late 1960s and early 1970s, it was branded as Tide XK (the XK standing for Xtra Kleaning), but it was rebranded simply as Tide later.
+Tide is marketed under various sub-brands, such as 2× Ultra Tide.

-An addition to the Tide family, Tide Coldwater was formulated to remove stains while saving energy because it does not require hot or even warm water.
+In 1968, the Tide brand expanded with Tide XK, the first detergent formula in the US that incorporated cleaning enzymes and was marketed for its "Xtra Kleaning" properties.
+The brand introduced its first liquid detergent, Tide Liquid, in 1984, which was a clear, orange-tinted formula.
+In 2005, the brand launched both Tide to Go, a portable pen for on-the-spot stain removal, and Tide Coldwater, a formula specifically designed to clean in cold water to save energy.

 Tide Free is marketed as being free from dyes or perfumes.
 Tide-To-Go is a product packaged in a pen-like format and intended to remove small stains on the spot, without further laundering.

-In Puerto Rico and elsewhere in Latin America, the Tide formula is marketed under the name Ace (except in Ecuador and Panama, where it is sold under the Tide brand name) In Turkey, Tide is branded as Alo.
-In Poland, it is sold as Vizir.
-In Hong Kong, Malaysia, and Singapore, it is sold as Fab, a brand acquired in 2006 from Colgate-Palmolive.

-Tide is sold in the UK as Daz, Vizir in Poland and France and Tide in Russia they have the marking "Daz/Vizir/Tide" on the back of the pods and bear the same distinctive blue pod design.
-This is not the same Tide pods as sold in North America given the difference in color of the pods.
+In Puerto Rico, the Tide formula is marketed under the name Ace.

 Since 2012, Tide has sold Tide Pods, a line of laundry detergent pod, making an estimated 15% of sales.
 In late 2017, an Internet meme was popularized around the concept of eating Tide Pods and, as a result, people attempted the extremely dangerous "Tide Pods Challenge".

+Tide Cleaners is the name of a dry cleaning and laundry service with hundreds of locations across Chicago, Philadelphia, Denver, Washington D.C., Boston, Cincinnati, Houston, Dallas, Nashville and Charlotte.